the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 higher resolution simulations and, increasingly, leverage new self-adapting approaches through Machine Learning, computers and software are now vital elements of the research process across almost all domains.
-However, this shift means that there is a much greater need for core research software skills across a vast array of research fields where these were not previously required.
+However, this shift means that basic research software skills are now required by researchers of all career-levels across a vast array of research fields where these were not previously required.
+Researchers often lack the skills to write and use software for their research and even to effectively request help from and interact with more experienced staff at their institutions.
+There still exists a gap in the academic education, as many curricula do not sufficiently prepare their students in that regard.
+This situation is exemplified by the extracurricular MIT class "The Missing Semester of Your CS Education" [@MIT], which aims to convey computing ecosystem literacy to MIT students in Computer Science.

 The need to access both research data and software has been formalised with the FAIR principles: software and data need to be easily findable by both people and